Time for Agency Action to be Prepared for Accountable Care

 The purpose of this webinar series is to get home health and hospice agencies thinking about where they fit into the post-acute care picture.
 It’s clear to us that doing nothing is not an option.
 The pace of change is too great to take a wait-and-see attitude.

-To listen to this and the other two webinars in the ACO series, click here.
+Listen to the three webinars in the ACO series.